Chart Color Schemes

 Population growth drivers in Anglesea are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Feb 2026, the estimated population of the suburb of Anglesea is around 3,463, showing an increase of 255 people since the 2021 Census.
-The population in 2021 was 3,208.
-This growth is inferred from AreaSearch's estimate of 3,286 residents following examination of ABS's latest ERP data release (June 2024), along with an additional 16 validated new addresses since the Census date.
-The population density is approximately 35 persons per square kilometer.
-Over the past decade, Anglesea has shown a compound annual growth rate of 1.9%, outperforming the Rest of Vic.
-Overseas migration was the primary driver of this growth.
+As of Feb 2026, the estimated population of the suburb of Anglesea is around 3,463, reflecting an increase of 255 people since the 2021 Census.
+This growth represents a 7.9% rise from the previous population count of 3,208.
+The change is inferred from AreaSearch's estimation of the resident population at 3,286 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 16 validated new addresses since the Census date.
+This level of population results in a density ratio of 35 persons per square kilometer.
+Over the past decade, Anglesea has demonstrated resilient growth patterns with a compound annual growth rate of 2.3%, outpacing the Rest of Vic.
+Population growth for the area was primarily driven by overseas migration during recent periods.

 Frequently Asked Questions - Population